kilowhat/kilowhat.net/_extensions/wordpress.md

 ### Comments post types

-*Since version 1.1 of the Wordpress plugin*
+*Since version 1.1 of the WordPress plugin*

 **Default value: `post,page`**

 Lets you customize which post types will use the comments integration when enabling comments.
 You can specify multiple post types separated by a comma.
-Post types not included here will default to normal Wordpress comments if comments are enabled on them.
+Post types not included here will default to normal WordPress comments if comments are enabled on them.

 Setting this value will not change whether comments are opened or closed by default.
-Default comments status is still controlled by the corresponding native Wordpress settings.
+Default comments status is still controlled by the corresponding native WordPress settings.

 ### Shortcode for custom themes

-*Since version 1.3 of the Wordpress plugin*
+*Since version 1.3 of the WordPress plugin*

 If for some reason your theme builder is not replacing normal comments with the Flarum iframe, there is a `[flarum_comments]` shortcode you can use.